Barium Swallow

 Read More

-Gut Investigations pH reflux study This is the way to look at the amount of acid entering the lower part of the oesophagus which might cause problems due to reflux.
-It is a thin plastic tube placed usually at endoscopy so the insertion does not cause any discomfort and the tip lies about 3-4 cm…
+Gut Investigations pH and pH/Impedance Studies pH Study This is the way to look at the amount of acid entering the lower part of the oesophagus which might cause problems due to reflux.
+It is a thin plastic tube placed usually at endoscopy so the insertion does not cause any discomfort and the tip lies…

 Read More